lfedgeai/SPEAR/spear-next/ai-docs/task-service-optimization-en.md

 ## Overview

 This document describes the optimization of the TaskService by removing the unnecessary `node_uuid` field.
-This change simplifies the service architecture and aligns with the principle that SMS (Spear Management Service) itself is not a spearlet and therefore doesn't need a UUID.
+This change simplifies the service architecture and aligns with the principle that SMS (SPEAR Metadata Server) itself is not a spearlet and therefore doesn't need a UUID.

 ## Background

 During the Task API refactoring, it was identified that the `node_uuid` field in the `TaskService` struct was not being used anywhere in the codebase.
-This field was originally included based on the assumption that the service might need to track its own node identity, but SMS operates as a management service rather than a worker node (spearlet).
+This field was originally included based on the assumption that the service might need to track its own node identity, but SMS operates as a management service rather than a core agent component (SPEARlet).

 ## Changes Made